birdor/kag_titanic/README.md

 # kag_titanic
-A logistic regression implementation for the Kaggle titanic - 77% accurate
+A logistic regression implementation for Kaggle titanic - 77% accurate